 Twitter Mood Predicts The Stock Market.
 There’s no shortage of people who say they know how to predict whether the stock market will go up or down on a particular day.

 At just 25 years old, it suffers from two serious problems: Surveillance is carried out en masse, and citizens in many countries can access only the heavily censored or propagandized information available to them.
 Those woes have led to a growing chorus calling to decentralize the Internet—to take the power of the Web away from powerful corporations and governments and put it back in the hands of users.
 This movement toward a decentralized Internet—to a truly free space, where anyone can communicate privately with anyone else without censorship—does not originate from the White House, Pentagon, or the halls of the United Nations.
+Instead, as has so often been the case with Internet evolutions, groups of hackers, technologists, and idealists are tucked away in the cracks and shadows, slaving away to make this dream a reality.
 Zeiss Cinemizer OLED with head-tracking hands-on (video) The Carl Zeiss Cinemizer OLED has been a long time in the making -- we first heard about the video glasses at Macworld in 2008 -- but the company has yet to push the head-mounted display past the prototype phase.

-Imagining the Internet.
+View four hours of interviews plus the Induction Ceremony and a panel discussion and a forum on the open Internet.
 The Evolution Will Be Socialized.
 From the actions of the Egyptian government to the policies of Facebook, the monopolies of central banks to the corporatization of the Internet, we are witnessing the potential of a peer-to-peer networking become overshadowed by the hierarchies of the status quo.

 It’s time for us to gather and see what is still possible on the net, and what, if anything, can be built to replace it.
 I have had a vague misgiving about the direction the net’s been going for, well, maybe 15 years.
 But until recently, it was more like the feeling when another Starbucks opens on the block, a Wal-Mart moves into town, or a bank forecloses unnecessarily on that cool local bookstore to make room for another bank.